 While responsiveness is important, it is germane to consider different metrics for it.
 The broad responsiveness R40-60 is useful to illustrate that the USA single member district system is far more responsive than the normative proportionality ideal, whoever draws the maps.
 The narrow responsiveness r helps diagnose unresponsive plans with mostly safe districts, the type C states in Table 1.
 A large value of the narrow r50 helps diagnose whether cracking voters of a minority party might be occurring in unbalanced type B states.

 Figure 8 rearranges the states into types to facilitate comparison of the values of the SB, mP and CB metrics of partisan bias.
 Starting with type A states all metrics agree for the highly balanced states (WI, ME and NC), as they must.
 With the exception of Nebraska, SB and CB values are also largely in agreement for the other type A states in contrast to the mP values.
 The mP differences are generally larger the further the average vote differs from 50%.
 We explain the difference as due to responsiveness being significantly greater than proportionality.
 When SB and CB claim that a state is biased in favor of the dominant party, mP claims it is even more biased, as for the three GOP leaning type A states and the five most unbalanced DEM type A states in Fig. 8.
-For the nearly balanced states CO to MI, mP claims the plans are nearly fair but SB and CB claim GOP bias.
+For the more nearly balanced states CO, MN, VA, PA and MI, mP claims the plans are nearly fair but SB and CB claim GOP bias.
 Importantly, the close elections shown in Table 4 support the SB and CB metrics over the mP metric for type A states.

 Measuring partisan bias is considerably more complex in type B states, as is indicated by the disagreement of all three metrics in Fig. 8.
 However, the extreme mP values are easily discounted due to high responsiveness, and the SB values do not detect cracking and tend to give values that are too fair.
 The problem with the CB metric is that it assumes an ideal level of responsiveness, but that level increases for states, like MA, that have a more homogeneous distribution of voters.
 The analysis of the UT and MA cases in the previous section emphasize that appropriate auxiliary tests should be applied to type B states that are flagged by high responsiveness that could be due to deliberate cracking.